swatsm1/shotfinder/README.md

 # shotfinder
-an C# Core MVC application which searched for available COVID vaccine at Rite Aide Pharmacies
+an C# Core MVC application which searches for available COVID vaccine at Rite Aide Pharmacies by Zipcode